Find Grad Schools

 7 Yearly Graduations

 The 6th most popular school in the country for area studies majors who are seeking their doctor's degree is William & Mary.
-The average in-state tuition for full-time undergraduates is $18,253 per year, while in-state graduate students, on average, pay $10,905 per year.
+Roughly 8,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $17,434 per year, while in-state graduate students, on average, pay $10,516 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in area studies from William & Mary.
-William & Mary area studies graduates who receive their doctor's degree go on to jobs earning a median salary of $38,796.
+About 67% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #12